moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~

 * Track ID: The Track ID parameter MUST be set to the value of the
-  Server Track ID parameter received in the SUBSCRIBE OK message.
+  Publisher Track ID parameter received in the SUBSCRIBE OK message.

 The SUBSCRIBE CONFIRM message is designed to mitigate the race condition
 between the arrival of the SUBSCRIBE OK message and the arrival of the
 first OBJECT messages sent by the publisher.
 Before arrival of the
 SUBSCRIBE CONFIRM message, the Track ID parameter of the OBJECT
-messages SHOULD be set to the Suggested Track ID provided by the client.
+messages MUST be set to the Suggested Track ID provided by the client.
 After arrival of the message, the Track ID parameter MUST be set
 to the Server Track ID parameter provided in the SUBSCRIBE OK message.